FirstNameLastName2024/PersonalDashboard/README.md

 # PersonalDashboard
-This is the first project using HTML, CSS, JS
+This is my first project using HTML, CSS, JS